-If you need to establish parentage of a child you should contact Law Offices of Joyce S. Schwensen, so you can ensure the necessary steps are taken.
+If you need to establish parentage of a child you should contact Law Office of Joyce S. Schwensen, so you can ensure the necessary steps are taken.
 Joyce Schwensen is an experienced family law attorney who is dedicated to helping the people of Washington.

-Law Offices of Joyce S. Schwensen represent clients in communities across Washington including Seattle, Bellevue, Everett, King County and Snohomish County.
+Law Office of Joyce S. Schwensen represent clients in communities across Washington including Seattle, Bellevue, Everett, King County and Snohomish County.
 Call Joyce Schwensen today at (206) 367-1065 or submit your information on the online form.

 Overview of Parentage in Washington

 In the state of Washington, parentage can be established in several ways.
 Some of them are obvious, such as a woman giving birth to a child (unless she is acting as a surrogate), or a child being adopted.
 Also, the spouse of a woman who gives birth is presumed to be a parent of the child, although that presumption can sometimes be rebutted.
 But in other circumstances parentage needs to be established by the adults involved taking certain legal steps.
 Sometimes these steps are taken voluntarily, but sometimes one of the adults asserting parentage must act without the other adult’s cooperation.